Stevenson Expressway shooting near Cicero leaves 2 hurt, Illinois State Police say

-CHICAGO -- Two people were shot Wednesday on the Stevenson Expressway near Cicero Avenue.
+CHICAGO (WLS) -- Two people were shot Wednesday on the Stevenson Expressway near Cicero Avenue.

 RELATED: Illinois State Police gets $12M for new cameras to combat spike in Chicago-area expressway shootings